advancedMedium RiskNeutral / Mildly Directional

 Diagonal Spread

-Different strikes AND different expirations.
-A flexible blend of calendar and vertical spreads.
+Combines different strikes AND different expirations — a flexible blend of calendar and vertical spreads.

 What is a Diagonal Spread?